Skip to main content

 Relationship to the rest of hrns

-The TUI is the easiest way to try the loop, but it is not the core abstraction.
-If you want a web UI, service, editor integration, or batch runner, you usually replace tui rather than extend it.
+The bundled runner is the easiest way to try the loop, but it is not the core abstraction.
+If you want a web UI, service, editor integration, or a richer batch runner, you usually replace tui rather than extend it.